openadvocate/pbow/README.md

 PET templates
 -------------

 Configure Previewable Email Templates (PET) at /admin/structure/pets.
-PET ID number is significant, so the order of these templates is important.
+PET ID number is significant, so the order of the templates is important.

 ### PET 1
 - Title: Password reset for activating user